 In 2011, Maestro Shapiro was appointed the seventh Music Director of The Cecilia Chorus of New York, one of New York City’s longest-established oratorio societies, which offers an annual subscription series in Carnegie Hall.
-Under his leadership, The Cecilia Chorus presented its first ever work that had been commissioned for Carnegie Hall, and presented historic revivals by Peter Mennin and Dame Ethel Smyth; and the Cecilia Chorus was awarded third place in the American Prize for Performance.
+Under his leadership, The Cecilia Chorus presented its first ever commission for Carnegie Hall, as well as historic revivals by Peter Mennin and Dame Ethel Smyth.

-With Cantori New York, Maestro Shapiro has conducted over 160 national, local and world premieres by an impressive roster of international composers, including Franghiz Ali-Zadeh, Jacques Bank, Pascal Dusapin, Maurice Ohana, Arvo Pärt, Erkki-Sven Tüür, and Gottfried von Einem.
+With Cantori New York, Maestro Shapiro has conducted over 160 national, local and world premieres by an impressive roster of international composers.
 Cantori has released four commercial recordings, on the Albany, Arsis, Newport Classics, and PGM labels; a fifth release is pending.
 The group’s recording of Frank Martin’s oratorio Le vin herbé was an Opera News Editor’s Choice.
-Cantori has appeared at Zankel Hall, Le Poisson Rouge, and at Avery Fisher Hall and the Rose Theater at Lincoln Center; distinguished presenters have included Lincoln Center’s Great Performers Series, Music at the Anthology, Gotham Early Music Series, Chelsea Music Festival, Teatro Grattacielo, and World Financial Center Arts&Events.
-In the inaugural season of Zankel Hall, Maestro Shapiro prepared Cantori for a performance with Michael Tilson Thomas.
+Cantori has appeared at Zankel Hall, Le Poisson Rouge, and at Avery Fisher Hall and the Rose Theater at Lincoln Center; presenters have included Lincoln Center’s Great Performers Series, Music at the Anthology, Gotham Early Music Series, Chelsea Music Festival, Teatro Grattacielo, and World Financial Center Arts&Events.
 Cantori’s many distinguished artistic partners have included actor Kathleen Chalfant, mezzo soprano Sasha Cooke, the Cassatt String Quartet, the Prism Saxophone Quartet, and marimbist Makoto Nakura.

-Frequently in demand as a choral consultant, Maestro Shapiro was recently appointed to the advisory panel of a new national initiative, the Ann Stookey Fund for New Music.
-He was invited to Austin by the Grammy-nominated ensemble Conspirare to lead workshops and conduct Copland’s Fanfare for the Common Man as part of a regional festival presented under the aegis of the National Endowment for the Arts.
+Maestro Shapiro was recently appointed to the advisory panel of a new national initiative, the Ann Stookey Fund for New Music.
+He was invited to Austin by the Grammy-nominated ensemble Conspirare to lead workshops and conduct as part of a regional festival presented under the aegis of the National Endowment for the Arts.
 He led a ten-day workshop at the triennial Choralies festival in Vaison-la-Romaine, France, which culminated in a sold-out performance of a version of Handel’s Saul in the 5000-seat Roman amphitheater.

 Maestro Shapiro has been heard on PBS, conducting the soundtrack for Ric Burns’ special on New York City, as well as on radio stations WQXR and WNYC, and Sirius Satellite Radio, where he was interviewed by Robert Aubrey Davis.
 He was an invited conductor in the inaugural Sing of the New York Choral Consortium, and was for many years a conductor at the National Choral Council’s annual Messiah Sing-In at Avery Fisher Hall.
 He was a guest conductor for Works & Process at the Guggenheim Museum, and for the New York Art Ensemble at Merkin Hall.
 His recording of Michael Dellaira’s opera Chéri, featuring Marni Nixon (the voice of Audrey Hepburn in My Fair Lady) was released on Albany Records.

-Maestro Shapiro is Assistant Professor of Music at LIU Post, where he teaches music theory, music appreciation and conducting, and directs several ensembles.
+Maestro Shapiro is Associate Professor of Music at LIU Post.
 A long-time member of the faculty of Mannes College the New School for Music, Maestro Shapiro is also Director of the Conducting Program at the European American Musical Alliance in Paris.
 He teaches conducting at the Juilliard School (Evening Division).

 Maestro Shapiro lectures frequently about music.
 Recent venues have included New York’s Harmonie Club and the Tilles Center on Long Island.
 Maestro Shapiro maintains a sideline as a narrator for orchestral performances, including Prokofiev’s Peter and the Wolf; he has also narrated a concert performance of Verdi’s Aida by the Bridgeport Symphony.
 Maestro Shapiro enjoys lecturing on Music and Mind, and has taught courses in this subject at the New School in New York; his 2014-15 season includes a colloquium at The New Jersey Institute of Technology.